Health & Democracy Index

 What We Can Do

-Individuals can promote health in their community, ensure they participate in elections, and help others register to vote and cast ballots.
+Individuals can promote health in their community by ensuring they participate in every election, and help others register to vote and cast ballots.

-Institutions can also promote local, state and national health goals, remind people of upcoming elections, and join partnerships and programs to promote civic engagement.
+Institutions can also promote local, state and national health goals, remind people of upcoming elections, promote the relationship between health and voting, and join partnerships and programs to promote civic participation.

 Learn more about our recommended policies.